klau96/t1-worlds-2025/README.md

 ## README
-vibe-coding a website for t1's worlds 2025 win let's hope this doesn't age like milk
+vibe-coding a website for t1's worlds 2025 win. let's hope this doesn't age like milk

 > [!NOTE]